Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 \begin{assumption} The interaction signal $v$ is measurable in addition to the measurement output $y$. \end{assumption}

-From a symbolic viewpoint, Assumption~\ref{assum:v} corresponds to the situation where every symbol $y$ in the above discussion is to be replaced with the augmented measurement output $(y,v)$.
-Based on this premise, the transfer matrices in \eqref{subsysG} relevant to $y$ are also augmented.
+From a symbolic perspective, Assumption~\ref{assum:v} corresponds to the situation where every symbol $y$ in the above discussion is to be replaced with the augmented measurement output $(y,v)$.
+Based on this assumption, the transfer matrices in \eqref{subsysG} relevant to $y$ are also augmented.
 For example, $G_{yv}$ and $G_{yu}$ are to be replaced with

 Furthermore, the controller $K$ is also augmented as